prikshitsetia/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This Repositry Contains the Solutions to some of the LeetCode Solutions.
+This Repositry Contains the Solutions to some of the LeetCode Questions.